erezgeva/libptpmgmt/std_vectors.md

 It could be an argument of a function.
 For example `std::vector<PtpEvent_t>` is an argument of `readEvents()`.

-# Container constructors
+# Container Constructors

 The allocation and release of both container and element are done in the same way we allocate other SWIG classes.
-The container provids the following constructors, following `std::vector<>` constructors.
+The container provides the following constructors, following `std::vector<>` constructors.

 |#  |result                 |argument 1|argument 2|
 |---|-----------------------|----------|----------|